-For other performance optimization suggestions when using the omprun command, see the section "Performance Features" on page 27.
+For other performance optimization suggestions, see Chapter 4, "Optimizing Performance".

-To achieve the best performance with multipipe applications, see the section "Running Multipipe Applications in Multipipe-Aware Mode" on page 26.
+To achieve the best performance with multipipe applications, see the section "Running Multipipe Applications in Multipipe-Aware Mode" on page 37.

 X Applications Are Not Behaving Correctly or Fail to Start